 While acute care services will close, we will review plans for all other services, such as Carroll Manor, Providence’s skilled nursing facility, which will continue to operate uninterrupted as part of Ascension Living, the senior living and care division of Ascension.

-Ascension and the Daughters of Charity have served residents of Washington, D.C., for more than 150 years, with a legacy that dates back to the presidency of Abraham Lincoln.
-Through the years, Providence has adapted to the changing needs of the community.
-This new concept is a continuation of that legacy and our commitment to serve the community where and how we are most needed.
+“Over the years, Providence has adapted to the changing needs of the community,” said Vander Kolk.
+“Our future transformation is a continuation of that legacy and our commitment to serve the community where and how we are most needed.”